-From the outside of the housing, assemble the small O-ring over the top of the short length of seal housing tube protruding through the bulkhead fitting.

-While holding the seal housing tube into the bulkhead fitting, insert the small drilled end of the center compression nut over the extended tube as shown in the assembly diagram (Fig. 12.), and screw it into the bulkhead body, and lightly tighten.
+From the outside of the housing, assemble one of the small O-rings over the top of the short length of seal housing tube protruding through the bulkhead fitting.
+Install the brass spacer.
+Install the second small O-ring after the spacer.
+While holding the seal housing tube into the bulkhead fitting, insert the chamfered end of the center compression nut over the extended tube as shown in the assembly diagram (Fig.10.), and screw it into the bulkhead body, and tighten using Pozidriv #3 screwdriver.